hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu_test_network.rst

 Prerequisites
 -------------

-**Remove data from an existing single node**: To reuse the single test node described in :doc:`ubuntu`, stop Sawtooth and delete all blockchain data and logs from that node.
+* Remove data from an existing single node: To reuse the single test node described in :doc:`ubuntu`, stop Sawtooth and delete all blockchain data and logs from that node.

   1. If the first validator node is running, stop the Sawtooth components (validator, REST API, consensus engine, and transaction processors), as described in :ref:`stop-sawtooth-ubuntu-label`.

   #.
 Delete the existing blockchain data by removing all files from
      ``/var/lib/sawtooth/``.

   #.
 Delete the logs by removing all files from ``/var/log/sawtooth/``.

   #.
 You can reuse the existing user and validator keys.
 If you want to start with
      new keys, delete the ``.priv`` and ``.pub`` files from ``/home/yourname/.sawtooth/keys/`` and ``/etc/sawtooth/keys/``.

-**Gather networking information**: For each validator node that will be on your network, gather the following information.
+* Gather networking information: For each validator node that will be on your network, gather the following information.

   * **Component bind string**: Where this validator will listen for incoming communication from this validator's components.
 You will set this value with ``--bind component`` when starting the validator.
 Default:
     ``tcp://127.0.0.1:4004``.

   * **Network bind string**: Where this validator will listen for incoming communication from other validator nodes (also called peers).
 You will set this value with ``--bind network`` when starting the validator.
 Default:
     ``tcp://127.0.0.1:8800``.

   * **Public endpoint string**: The address that other peers should use to find this validator node.
 You will set this value with ``--endpoint`` when starting the validator.
 You will also specify this value in the peers list when starting a validator on another node.
 Default: ``tcp://127.0.0.1:8800``.

   * **Peers list**: The addresses that this validator should use to connect to the other validator nodes (peers); that is, the public endpoint strings of those nodes.
 You will set this value with ``--peers`` when starting the validator.
 Default: none.

 .. include:: ../_includes/about-network-bind-endpoint-strings.inc